mmilano/SidePanelCollapse/README.md

 ```

 1. Clone the repository, or download and unzip.
-1. Copy the pre-built `/dist` sidePanelCollapse files to an appropriate location in your own project.
+1. Copy the pre-built `/dist` SidePanelCollapse files to an appropriate location in your own project.
 You can choose to use either the minified or regular versions.
 If you also want the source maps, copy those as well (maintain the `/map` directory structure so that the browser can find the map files).
 1. Add the `<link>` and `<script>` tags to your HTML document.

-The [Simple Demo](#the-simple-demo) uses this option.
+The [Simple Demo](#the-simple-demo) uses this method.

-### Option B: Incorporate Into an Existing Build Process
+### Option 2: Incorporate Into an Existing Build Process

-If your own project already has a (node.js-based) build process, already compiles, transpiles, and processes javascript and it is using SCSS, then the SidePanelCollapse source files can be incorporated into your project.
+If your own project already has a (e.g. snode.js-based) build process, already compiles, transpiles, and processes javascript, and it is using SCSS, then the SidePanelCollapse source files might be right for you.

 The [Advanced Demo](#the-advanced-demo) uses this method.

 1. Clone the repository, or download and unzip.
-1. Copy all of the `/src` sidePanelCollapse javascript and SCSS files to a location in your own project.
+1. Copy all of the `/src` SidePanelCollapse javascript and SCSS files to the appropriate location in your own project.
 Those files are:

  ```shell
 src/